wz337/cs5304/README.md

-# cs5304
-data science
+# CS5304: Data Science in the Wild

 Homeworks for CS 5304: Data Science in the Wild at Cornell Tech.
-For other course related info, please visit (https://cs5304.github.io/)
+For other course related info, please visit https://cs5304.github.io/

 ### Assign0 - Environment Setup
 * Set up docker container for the assign0 and subsequent homeworks